 The Support Your Child Needs After a Divorce

-Both parents are required to financially support their children, but only one parent will have to make a payment on a monthly basis.
-A child support order dictates which parent pays support and other expenses, who will provide health insurance for the children and who will pay for child care, for example.
-And child support must be paid as money from one parent to another (i.e., you can't pay your child's other parent's car note and call it child support-- the court will consider that a very nice gift and your child support obligation unpaid).
+Both parents are required to financially support their children, but only one parent will have to make a payment on a monthly basis following a divorce.
+A child support order dictates which parent pays support and other expenses, such as who will provide health insurance for the children and who will pay for child care.
+Child support must be paid as money from one parent to another (i.e., you can't pay your child's other parent's car note and call it child support.
+The court will consider this to be a very nice gift and your child support obligation will remain unpaid).

-Harrington Law is here to help with all of your child support issues.
-We make it a priority to ensure only the most accurate and thorough information is used when calculating child support payments.
-We will ask for all relevant supporting documentation from you as well as the other party.
+Harrington Law, PLLC is here to help you with all your child support issues.
+We make it a priority to ensure only the most accurate and thorough information is used when calculating payments.
+We will request all relevant supporting documentation from you as well as the other party.

 Child Support Legal Issues